ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 ## Implementing `no_root_squash` for NFS (optional)
 {: #norootsquash}

 By default, NFS downgrades any files that were created with the root permissions to the nobody user.
-This security feature prevents privileges from being shared unless they are specifically requested.
+This security feature prevents privileges from being shared unless they are requested.

 Configuring `no_root_squash` allows root clients to retain root permissions on the remote NFS share.
 - For NFSv3, clients don't need to anything; `no_root_squash` simply works.